 For offenders who have caused harm but are no future threat, community supervision programs including probation, house-arrest, or assignment to a half-way house, each increase the offenders re-integration into a crime-free life, create opportunities for restitution, and permit greater access to work and career, family and community contact, and counseling resources, which each strengthen the offender’s crime-free habits.

-Maricopa County deserves a County Attorney who won’t waste limited resources on prosecuting victimless crimes!
+Arizona deserves an Attorney General who won’t waste limited resources on prosecuting victimless crimes!

 - worst criminals locked up